Metaform/cx-recommendations/doc/identity-next/identity.next.md

 1. Be cryptographically tied to the BPN of the holder
 2. A policy must be associated with the Json-ld type of its corresponding Verifiable Credential.
 This may be done out of band.
-3. Policies will simple [ODRL contraints](https://www.w3.org/TR/odrl-model/#constraint) consisting of a left operator that is a unique string key, an operand, and a right operator that may be an expression.
+3. Policies will be simple [ODRL contraints](https://www.w3.org/TR/odrl-model/#constraint) consisting of a left operator that is a unique string key, an operand, and a right operator that may be an expression.
 The expression must be capable of being authored by business analysts and not be an executable expression.
 This is to ensure interoperability.